availablenick/nullzone/README.md

 ### Setup

-In order to set up the system, run:
+To set up the system, run:

 ```
 $ bundle install